 If determined to be viable, FSSA will move into the implementation phase.
-To support providers in this transition and address underutilized capacity, FSSA will create a number of grant opportunities that incentivize institutional and RCAP settings to convert to HCBS settings and 14(c) programs to transition to community employment programs by the end of the transition period in order to be eligible to become certified Medicaid waiver providers as they convert to HCBS settings.
+To support providers in this transition and address underutilized capacity, FSSA will create a number of grant opportunities that incentivize institutional and potentially RCAP settings to convert to HCBS settings and 14(c) programs to transition to community employment programs by the end of the transition period in order to be eligible to become certified Medicaid waiver providers as they convert to HCBS settings.
 In support of this shift, FSSA will also facilitate a Learning Collaborative and technical assistance programs for providers to leverage.
-Once these strategies are in motion and HCBS capacity is increasing, FSSA will facilitate the appropriate bed closure in institutional settings.